Burgundy Canal ~ Ouche Valley ~ Dijon

 Grand VictoriaOwner Operated

-Grand Victoria (formerly Hemingway) has been superbly refurbished to carry six guests on a luxuriously relaxing cruise through the Burgundy...
+Grand Victoria carries six fortunate guests on a luxuriously relaxing cruise through the Burgundy region.
+She offers a choice of itineraries,...
 Read more

 Wine & WaterOwner Operated